Marc-Bernard-Tools/MBT-Command-Field/README.md

 # MBT Command Field

-The World''s First Enhancement for the SAP GUI Command Field
+The world's first enhancement for the SAP® GUI command field

 ### EVERYTHING IS VERY MUCH IN PROGRESS HERE
 ### WE SUGGEST TO WAIT UNTIL THE OFFICIAL LAUNCH